HadrienG/InSilicoSeq/README.md

     --model_file MiSeq300bp --output HiSeq_reads
 ```

-where `genomes.fasta` is a (multi-)fasta file containing the reference genome from which the simulated reads will be generated, and `abundance_file.txt` a tab-delimited file containing abundance information.
+where `genomes.fasta` is a (multi-)fasta file containing the reference genome
+from which the simulated reads will be generated, and `abundance_file.txt` a
+tab-delimited file containing abundance information.

 Currently InSilicoSeq comes with 3 error models: `HiSeq2500`, `MiSeq250bp` and
 `MiSeq300bp`

+If you have built your own model, give the `.npz` file to the `--model_file`
+argument to simulate reads from your own error model.

 ### Example of genomes and abundance file